Milici-Ilie/ArraysProject/readme2.md

               -How to obtain random numbers, multiple random numbers from a bigger number, for ex: 10 numbers from a length like [0 to 100]
               -How to sort numbers from an Array or from any place -How to sort elements/numbers/etc
+              -How to mutate and make all the elements the same in an Array -How to create a copy Array, creating a copy for an Array -How to print only a certain length of numbers from an Array

 -Random(); "is another class in the java.util library, that can be vert useful"